Symptoms of Essential Tremor

 Never heard of essential tremor?

 Perhaps it's because so many other conditions compete for headlines.
 Advocates for people with ET have not had the benefit of a celebrity spokesperson such as Michael J. Fox or Muhammad Ali, who both have Parkinson's disease.
 The most famous person with ET was the late actress Katherine Hepburn, who parlayed her disorder into an intriguing component of both her vocal and on-screen personae.
-Other notables with ET include retired Supreme Court Justice Sandra Day O'Connor and the late West Virginia Senator Robert Byrd, who passed away last summer.
+Other notables with ET include retired Supreme Court Justice Sandra Day O'Connor and the late West Virginia Senator Robert Byrd, who passed away.

 NOT THAT BAD—OR IS IT?
 Although the disease is not fatal, it can cause severe disability.
 “Essential tremor can cause significant disability.
 In addition, tremor tends to worsen with age.

-Children & ET
+Children & ET > > >

 COMMONLY MISDIAGNOSED